 Why Do Universal Apps Matter to Customer Experience?

 Because your customers are apt to be using all kinds of devices, it’s critical today that your app be universal.
 Universal apps create a better customer experience because they don’t require users to download multiple apps on different devices and manage those multiple downloads.
 Instead, they work seamlessly across all the devices a user employs.
 That streamlined workflow creates a more harmonious customer experience.

 How Helpshift Supports Universal Apps

-Helpshift enables in-app support that allows your customers to interact with your customer service team and answer bots from right within a universal app.
+Helpshift enables in-app support that allows your customers to interact with your customer service team and QuickSearch Bots from right within a universal app.
 Its familiar messaging interface is easy for customers to use because they’re already accustomed to communicating via other types of app messaging services such as SMS messaging, WhatsApp, and Facebook Messenger.